Upcott 50 years anniversary celebration

 Celebration weekend: 15th–16th September 2018

 You are invited to join us at The Beacon for a special weekend of celebration on 15th–16th September 2018, to mark this milestone in Upcott’s history.
-The house will be open between 10am-6pm on both days, with a relaxed rolling programme of activities throughout the weekend.
+The house will be open between 10am–6pm on Saturday and 10am–4.30pm on Sunday, with a relaxed rolling programme of activities throughout the weekend.
 It is free to attend, but there will be opportunities to give to the work of Upcott throughout the weekend.

 Whether you can just come for an hour or are able to spend both days with us, we can’t wait to see as many of you as possible.